TimA314/JiyouJS/README.md

 # Jiyou
-### Jiyou is a Nostr Client built using React.js and MaterialUI.
+### JiYou is a Nostr Client built using React.js and MaterialUI and Nostr Tools https://github.com/nbd-wtf/nostr-tools

+---

+Nostr is a simple, open protocol that enables global, decentralized, and censorship-resistant social media.

+Learn more about Nostr here https://nostr.com/

+---

 Jiyou supports the following NIP's: